dlmeredi/Portfolio/README.md

 ## Features

 **When a User visits the webpage:**
-- User can view site content all on one page (no sub-pages this time, will implement in later versions)
+- User can view site content
 - User can click social links (github + linkedin) to view additional work/contact the Creator
-- User can hover over project images to get a brief description of the project & what it's for/what it does (link for github will be below)
+- User can view projects (image + description) and click links that lead to repo and the live site